A Decade of News Forum Interactions: Threaded Conversations, Signed Votes, and Topical Tags: Acknowledgements

 We thank Elena Candellone, Darja Cvetković, Özgür Togay, David March, Timur Naushirvanov, Simon D. Lindner, and Elena G. de Lamo for testing the dataset during the Winter Workshop on Complex Systems 2025 and providing valuable feedback on its integrity and usability.
+We also thank the BSC Dataverse Data Stewards, Adrian Carrascosa Lopez and Felipe Leonardo Gomez Cortes, for their support and guidance in publishing the dataset in accordance with FAIR principles.